jimhigson/oboe.js-website/content/examples.md

 oboe('/myapp/things.json')
    .node('foods.*', function( foodThing ){

-      // This callback will be called everytime a new object is found in the
+      // This callback will be called everytime a new object is
-      // foods array.
-Oboe won't wait for the download to finish first.
+      // found in the foods array.
+Oboe won't wait for the

-      console.log( foodThing.name + ' is ' + foodThing.colour );
+      // download to finish first.

+      console.log( foodThing.name, 'is', foodThing.colour);
    })
    .node('badThings.*', function( badThing ){

-      console.log( 'Danger! stay away from ' + badThings.name );
+      console.log( 'Danger! stay away from', badThings.name);
    })
    .done( function(things){

-      console.log( 'there are ' + things.foods.length + ' things you can eat ' +
-                   'and ' + things.nonFoods.length + ' that you shouldn\'t.' );
+      console.log(
+         'there are', things.foods.length, 'things to eat',
-   });
+         'and', things.nonFoods.length, 'to avoid'); });
 ```